ANDREW WYETH: the Brandywine River Valley, Pennsylvania

 The Brandywine River Museum, Chadds Ford, Pennsylvania in a converted and expanded nineteenth century mill

 Connected to the museum but a separate effort is also a conservation of land in Pennsylvania.
-This was initiated by a gift of land by a Wyeth friend, neighbour, and student, a member of the du Pont family, George (Frolic) A. Weymouth.
+This was initiated by a gift of land by a Wyeth friend, neighbour, and student, a member of the du Pont family, George (‘Frolic’) A. Weymouth (1936-2016, American).
 To this others have added gifts of land in eastern and western Pennsylvania.

 The full name of the institution of which the museum is part is the Brandywine Conservancy and Museum of Art; and these conserved lands are administered and maintained by a part of this institution.